meleu/dg/src/site/notes/articles.md

 # Articles

 Although this website is my [[notes/digital garden|digital garden]], sometimes I write some (kinda) "finished" articles.
-And here's where I list them.
+And here's where a list

 (Articles writen in portuguese are [[artigos|listed here]].)